-Appointment Code
+Appointment Explanation Code

-1 Direct instructional activities, which include interaction with students, related to instruction, preparation for such instruction, and evaluation of student performance.
-The various types of instruction include: lecture, laboratory, practicum, seminar, independent study and research.
+- Direct instructional activities, which include interaction with students, related to instruction, preparation for such instruction, and evaluation of student performance.
+The various types of instruction include: lecture, laboratory, practicum, seminar, independent study and research. - Administrative assignments directly related to the teaching function such as: chairs of teaching departments and coordinators of special program or multisection courses. - Other professional assignments directly related to the teaching function, and which are funded from faculty salaries.